vrahul2108/vrahul2108/README.md

 - 🎓 **Education**:
   - Master of Computer Applications, G.L.
 Bajaj Institute of Technology & Management (2022-2024) | CGPA: 8.06
   - Bachelor of Science in Mathematics & Computer Science, University of Allahabad (2019-2022) | CGPA: 8.95
-- 💻 **Current Role**: System Engineer at Effortech Technology (May 2023 - Present)

 - 🔭 **Areas of Expertise**:
   - Debugging APIs, system performance analysis, and root cause identification.
   - Database management and optimization with SQL.
   - Automation using Appium and testing APIs with Postman.
-  - Web development with ReactJS, Tailwind CSS, and Flask.
+  - Web development with ReactJS, Tailwind CSS, Flask, Node.js, and Express.js.
 - 🎯 **Goals**: Build scalable applications and delve deeper into AI and statistical modeling.

 ---